-- 10.5 The following documents are likely to be required: - a layout plan clearly identifying the building(s) and/or gates, fences, walls or railings subject of the application; - a heritage impact assessment to justify the proposed demolition, having regard to the significance of the structure affected and the impact of the demolition on the character and appearance of the conservation area, including the effect of any restoration of the site.
-This assessment must also include: - in the case of buildings, a calculation of the volume of the building(s) subject of the application; and/or - in the case of gates, fences, walls or railings, a specification of the height of the gates, fences, walls or railings(s) subject of the application.
+- 10.6 The following documents are likely to be required: - a layout plan clearly identifying the building(s) and/or gates, fences, walls or railings subject of the application; - a heritage impact assessment to justify the proposed demolition, having regard to the significance of the structure affected and the impact of the demolition on the character and appearance of the conservation area, including the effect of any restoration of the site.
+This assessment must also include: - o in the case of buildings, a calculation of the volume of the building(s) subject of the application; and/or - o in the case of gates, fences, walls or railings, a specification of the height of the gates, fences, walls or railings(s) subject of the application. - 10.7 The above documents are defined at Annex B where other documents are also defined, which, dependent upon the site and the nature of the proposals, may also be requested.